 Identity theft is and will remain a large threat to online security.
 However, as attacks get more sophisticated, so do the security measures.
 Identity theft protection is the best way to safeguard yourself, but being careful with what you share online, setting strong passwords and using a VPN can help, too.

 Despite the statistics, you can protect yourself using the many online security tools available.
 So, what tools are you using to protect yourself against identity theft?
 Are any of the stats above surprising?
-Let us know in the comments below and, as always, thanks for reading.
+Let us know in the comments below and check out our data privacy statistics, cyber security statistics and VPN statistics pieces, too.
+As always, thanks for reading.

 1. Javelin Research